anishhhx/MySQL-Learning/README.md

 # MySQL-Learning

-Welcome to my Anish-MySQL Learning Repository!
+Welcome to my Anish's-MySQL Learning Repository!
 <br>
 Here, you'll find a comprehensive collection of SQL scripts covering fundamental to advanced MySQL concepts. <br>I'm using XAMPP to set up a local MySQL environment, making it easy for you to follow along.